tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What types of monitoring can Amazon CloudWatch be used for?
 A: Application performance and operational health, which includes CPU and network utilization.
 These can be configured for alarms if they exceed a threshold value.

+- Q: Can AWS Systems Manager be used to launch a new ElastiCache cluster?
+A: No, Systems Manager cannot create any AWS services such as ElastiCache for you.

 ## Databases and Analytics

 - Q: If you need a managed OLTP database service, what can AWS provide?
 A: Use RDS